E61: The secret behind the chrome cylinder head - Deep Dive

 | Weight | approx. 4 – 5 kg |

-| Heat-up time | 20 – 30 minutes (until full stability) |
+| Heating time | 20 – 30 minutes (until fully stable) |

-| Temperature maintenance | Thermosyphon circuit (passive, without electronics) |
+| Temperature Maintenance | Thermosiphon circuit (passive, without electronics) |

 | Pre-infusion | Mechanical, via spring-loaded valve and chamber |

-| Pre-infusion pressure | approx. 1.5 – 4 Bar (depending on spring), then rise to 9 Bar |
+| Pre-infusion Pressure | approx. 1.5 – 4 bar (depending on spring), then rises to 9 bar |

 | Control | Eccentric shaft (cam) with lever operation |

-| Pressure relief | Automatic when returning the lever |
+| Pressure Release | Automatic when returning the lever |

-| Portafilter standard | 58 mm (wide accessory compatibility) |
+| Portafilter Standard | 58 mm (wide accessory compatibility) |

 | Typical Machines | ECM Synchronika II, Rocket Appartamento, Lelit Bianca / MaraX, Profitec Pro 600, Torre |